multi-os-engine/multi-os-engine/README.md

 repo sync
 ```

-Note: if you want to get the source code from development branch with initial support of Windows and bitcode, switch to "moedev" branch:
+Note: if you want to get the source code from development branch with initial support of Windows and bitcode, switch to "moe-windows-bitcode" branch:

 ```
-repo init -u https://github.com/multi-os-engine/manifest.git -b moedev repo sync
+repo init -u https://github.com/multi-os-engine/manifest.git -b moe-windows-bitcode repo sync
 ```